MicrosoftDocs/learn/learn-pr/azure/control-govern-azure-environment-deploying-infrastructure-code/includes/3-secure-repositories-pipelines.md

 ## Assess third-party components that run within your pipeline

 If you use community-provided GitHub Actions or Azure DevOps extensions, understand who built them and what they do.
 Third-party pipeline components might have access to your service principal's credentials, and therefore they might have access to your entire environment in Azure.

-Consider the security risk involved in each component you use, and remember that you're responsible for verifying that they're trustworthy and safe to use.
+In Azure DevOps, the organization administrator typically approves every extension before it can be used.
+If you're the administrator for your organization, you should consider the security risk involved in each component you use.
+Remember that you're responsible for verifying that they're trustworthy and safe to use.

 ## Protect your pipeline's service principals